 Zoning on the Island

 Title 19 of the Mercer Island City Code is the City's Unified Land Development Code.
 This establishes allowed uses and development standards for each zoning district.
-This means that there is a list of allowed uses and development standards such as minimum lot size, dimensions, maximum gross floor areas, maximum impervious surface coverage and maximum height.
+This means that there is a list of allowed uses and development standards such as minimum lot size, dimensions, maximum gross floor areas, maximum impervious surface coverage, and maximum height.

 The City of Mercer Island has four single-family zones, three multi-family zones, four commercial or mixed-use zones, and one public zone, consisting of the following: